Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

-Refactoring is not about adding new features.
+Refactoring is not about adding new features!
 Instead, you want to have the **same functionality** with an **improved codebase** underneath it.

 🏆